-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Platforms: PS4, XBO, PC

-The Monster Hunter franchise is consistently growing and with each new installment a number of new gamers explore the monster filled worlds development studio Capcom has crafted.
-Monster Hunter: World marks as the fifth main installment to the franchise and as you can expect, there is a number of notable updates.
+The Monster Hunter franchise is consistently growing and with each new installment, a number of new gamers find themselves growing obsessed with the world that Capcom has crafted.
+Monster Hunter: World marks the fifth main installment of the franchise and managed to start a Monster Hunter revolution around the world.

-For instance, Capcom has placed larger maps, a more seamless experience between zones and what’s a Monster Hunter video game without the ability to hunt with friends?
-Outside of the offline campaign, the game will allow a four-player online co-op opportunity.
+In the record-breaking title, Capcom included larger maps, a more seamless experience between zones, and the ability to hunt with friends.
+Outside of the offline campaign, the game allows four-player online co-op play.

 - Developer: Gearbox Software